-The Exchange marketplace fulfills a critical need for Washington residents by providing a safety net for those who lose employer-based coverage; work for a small business that is unable to provide health insurance; are self-employed; participate in the gig economy; work seasonally; or who do not yet qualify for Medicare.
-In 33 counties, 30 percent or more of the residents under age 65 use Washington Healthplanfinder to get covered.3 Overall, Washington Healthplanfinder serves about one in four Washingtonians with 1.5 million enrolled in Washington Apple Health (WAH) and an additional 200,000 in private health insurance.
+The Exchange marketplace fulfills a critical need for Washington residents by providing a safety net for those who: lose employer-based coverage, work for a small business that is unable to provide health insurance, are self-employed, participate in the gig economy, work seasonally, or who do not yet qualify for Medicare.
+In 30 counties, 30% or more of the residents under age 65 use Washington Healthplanfinder to get covered3.
+Overall, Washington Healthplanfinder serves about one in four Washingtonians with 1.5 million enrolled in Washington Apple Health (WAH) and an additional 200,000 in private health insurance.

-Since the day the marketplace opened in October 2013, the Exchange has connected thousands of customers to federal subsidies that help them purchase and use their private coverage.
+Since October 1, 2013, the day the marketplace opened, the Exchange has connected thousands of customers to federal subsidies that help them purchase and use their private coverage.
 In 2020, Washington Healthplanfinder connected customers to approximately \$575 million in federal premium tax credits.

-The Exchange's efforts have had a profound impact on the state's uninsured rate, which dropped from 14 percent in 2013 to 5.3 percent in 2021.4
+The Exchange's efforts have had a profound impact on the state's uninsured rate, which dropped from 14 percent in 2013 to 6.1 percent as of 20194.